wprl/udaru/README.md

 ```

 ### Service API documentation
-The Swagger API documentation gives explanations on the exposed API.
+The [Swagger API documentation][swagger-site-link] gives explanations on the exposed API.

 To run Swagger: